Daron976/Daron976/README.md

 <br>
 <p align="center">
 I am a Software developer and an automobile enthusiast who loves to write clean and concise code.
 I am also an aspiring Mechanical Engineer.
 In my free time, I enjoy learning about cars and their manufacturing process.
 It amazes me to see how mankind builds things of great significance.</br></br>
-I completed the full-stack development program at Microverse in a record 7 months with no missed deadlines or repeats.
+I completed the software development program at Microverse in a record 7 months with no missed deadlines or repeats.
 I am proficient in multiple languages, frameworks, and technologies, and I am capable of efficiently completing tasks with time to spare.
 I am also experienced in pair programming and remote work.
 </p>
 <p align="center">
 <em>Don't memorize something you can look up</em> 😄